 Dr. Sarah Converse

-I am the Unit Leader of the Washington Cooperative Fish and Wildlife Research Unit, and an Associate Professor with a joint appointment in the School of Environmental and Forest Sciences (SEFS) & the School of Aquatic and Fishery Sciences (SAFS) at UW.
-I am also a member of the IUCN Conservation Translocations Specialist Group and the Editorial Board at Conservation Letters.
+I am the Unit Leader of the Washington Cooperative Fish and Wildlife Research Unit, and a Professor in the School of Aquatic and Fishery Sciences & the School of Environmental and Forest Sciences at the University of Washington.
+I am also a member of the IUCN Conservation Translocations Specialist Group.

 Officially, I’m interested in doing science that helps managers make better, more informed, and more transparent decisions about the management of fish and wildlife populations.
 Unofficially, I’m interested in staying out of the way and letting the excellent post-docs and students I’m lucky enough to work with do their magic.
 You can read more about them on this page.

 You can find out more about our work on my Google Scholar page and the lab GitHub page.
-My current CV can be found here.
+My current-ish CV can be found here.

 Post-Docs